posit-dev/positron/extensions/positron-python/news/README.md

 issue(s) it addresses.
 Finally, it avoids merge conflicts between pull requests which would occur if multiple pull requests tried to edit the changelog.

+If a change does not warrant a news entry, the `skip news` label can be added to a pull request to signal this fact.

 ## Entries

 Each news entry is represented by a Markdown file that contains the